Muahamed/HS_Assignemnt/README.md

 ### Known Issues and Fixes

-There were a couple issues with the Helm Chart initdbScripts field ,if application container keep on crashing due to missing greetins field , then we need to re-run the initdbScripts located at /docker-entrypoint-initdb.d/db-init.sql inside postgresql container
+There were a couple issues with the Helm Chart initdbScripts field ,if application container keep on crashing due to missing greetins table , then we need to re-run the initdbScripts located at /docker-entrypoint-initdb.d/db-init.sql inside postgresql container

 ``` go
 $psql -U postgresHelm -d postgresHelmDB -a -f /docker-entrypoint-initdb.d/db-init.sql